Marv (Sin City): A Dame to Kill For

-In A Dame To Kill For (which is set just before The Hard Goodbye) Marv becomes a sidekick of sorts to his good friend Dwight McCarthy, agreeing to help him rescue his former lover Ava Lord.
+In A Dame To Kill For, a prequel to The Hard Goodbye, Marv becomes a sidekick of sorts to his good friend Dwight McCarthy by agreeing to help him rescue his former lover Ava Lord.
 When it is revealed to be a set-up, he rushes a mortally wounded Dwight to Old Town, where he is taken in by his former 'associate' Gail.
 Shortly afterwards, Marv becomes involved with Goldie.

 Silent Night

-In Silent Night, Marv rescues a young girl from sexual torture.
+In Silent Night, Marv rescues a young girl from sex traffickers.
 The story is told with almost no dialogue.

 Just Another Saturday Night

 In Just Another Saturday Night, Marv wakes up on the side of a highway, surrounded by dead men, and tries to piece together how he got there.

 Physical appearance

 Marv is depicted as an extremely imposing, 7 ft man with a flattop buzzcut, a falcon-like nose and a heavily scarred face, making him unappealing to the opposite sex.
 He has a massive frame and is distinctly broad-shouldered, generally towering over his fellow characters.
 He is usually seen dressed in an overcoat, white undershirt, leather pants and combat boots.